mytech-today-now/bookmarks/README.md

 # Use a JSON template from a URL
 .\bookmarks\bookmarks.ps1 -Mode Add -Browser All -Template "https://example.com/bookmarks.json"

+# Generate a new bookmarks.json template and exit (no browser operations)
+.\bookmarks\bookmarks.ps1 -GenerateTemplate

 # FAST MODE: Skip favicon fetching for maximum speed (~2 seconds)
 .\bookmarks\bookmarks.ps1 -Mode Add -Browser All -SkipFavicons